anopara/genetic-drawing/README.md

 # Genetic Drawing
-This is a toy project I did around 2017 for imitating drawing process from a target image (inspired by many examples of genetic drawing on the internet, and this was my take on it, mostly as an exercise).
+This is a toy project I did around 2017 for imitating a drawing process given a target image (inspired by many examples of genetic drawing on the internet, and this was my take on it, mostly as an exercise).

 Due to a popular request, it is now opensource 🙂